couisse/Relativity/README.md

 ## Install
 ### Windows
-There are two solutions: you can either uses the precompiled release (all-in-one exe file [here](https://github.com/couisse/Relativity/releases)) or install SFML [here](https://www.sfml-dev.org/download-fr.php) before executing `build.bat`.
+There are two solutions: you can either use the precompiled release (all-in-one exe file [here](https://github.com/couisse/Relativity/releases)) or install SFML [here](https://www.sfml-dev.org/download-fr.php) before executing `build.bat`.
 It will generate the executable, letting you use the app \
 NOTE: you have to specify the SFML install path in the batch, in the variable `sfmlpath`

 ### Linux